pantaluna/pantaluna.github.io/README.md

 ## What is in the ESP32 MJD Starter Kit?
 ### Development Boards /development_boards
-It contains basic information about a few ESP32 development boards that I have in the beginning:
+Firstly it contains basic information about a few ESP32 development boards that I have used initially:
 1. Adafruit HUZZAH32.
 2. Wemos Lolin32 Lite.

 ### Working Projects
-Firstly the Starter Kit includes various working projects that you can run instantly (opposed to snippets that you have to glue together yourself, which is not easy for a beginner).
+Secondly the Starter Kit includes various working projects that you can run instantly (opposed to snippets that you have to glue together yourself, which is not easy for a beginner).

 These projects:
 - Give insights in how to actually use the official ESP-IDF framework efficiently.